Tupolev ANT-25: Flights

+After retirement

 Gromov became an unofficial Soviet Pilot No. 1, though Chkalov remained the favourite pilot of the Soviet people.
 Joy at the achievements were tempered by Levanevsky crashing on the same route in a brand-new four-engined DB-A.

 The record set by the Soviets was broken by two British Vickers Wellesley bombers which flew from Egypt to Australia in November 1938; a distance of 11523.9 km.
 The USSR did not continue the race as aviation design bureau work was stalled by repression: Tupolev was jailed, and Gromov was also on the brink of arrest.
 Chkalov crashed while testing a new fighter on 15 December 1938.

 After Chkalov's death, Usachyov, the Chief of the Aviation Industry Directorate, Belyaikin, the director of the plant where Chkalov's machine had been built, and Tomashevich, the designer, all came under suspicion of sabotage.
 Nikolai Polikarpov escaped arrest.

 The Soviets displayed the ANT-25 flown by Chkalov from Moscow to Vancouver at their pavilion at the 1939 New York World's Fair.